Evntaly/evntaly-php/README.md

 **evntaly-php** is a PHP client for interacting with the Evntaly event tracking platform.t provides developers with a straightforward interface to initialize the SDK, track events, identify users, manage tracking states, and potentially interact with other Evntaly API features within PHP applications.

+The full documentation can be found at [Evntaly Documentation](https://evntaly.gitbook.io/evntaly)

 ## Features

 -   **Initialize** the SDK with a developer secret and project token.